rleber/bun/doc/file_format/file_format.md

   - The end of the line may be padded with bytes containing 0177.
 These should be ignored.
 (Technically, you should actually use the final_bytes field, though)
   - Some control characters may be found, e.g. backspace, tab
-- In ASCII files, the first line always appears to be a descriptor plus 20 words of 000s.
+- In ASCII files, the first line always appears to be a file header with a descriptor (media code 8), plus 20 words of 000s.
 It is ignored.
 - End of file markers are optional, but do apply if found.
 (See above.)

 Occasionally, these files can get messed up.
 In particular, a line descriptor may be missing, or